Assessments

 If an autism assessment for yourself or your child is something you are exploring, we welcome you to contact our clinic whenever the time feels suitable.

-What signs and behaviours we take into account
+Common signs and behaviours we consider

 - Repetitive or comforting behaviours